-Mortgage buyer Freddie Mac said Thursday that the average rate on the 30-year loan jumped to 4.58 percent, up from 4.40 percent last week.
-The average on the 15-year fixed loan rose to 3.60 percent from 3.44 percent.
-Both averages are the highest since July 2011.
+Mortgage buyer Freddie Mac says the average rate on the 30-year loan dropped to 4.32 percent from 4.50 percent last week.
+The average on the 15-year fixed loan declined to 3.37 percent from 3.54 percent.